huggingface/optimum-habana/README.md

 ### Option 2: Use the latest main branch under development

-Optimum for Intel:registered: Gaudi:registered: accelerator is a fast-moving project, and you may want to install it from source and get the latest scripts :
+Optimum for Intel® Gaudi® accelerator is a fast-moving project, and you may want to install it from source and get the latest scripts :

 ```bash
 pip install git+https://github.com/huggingface/optimum-habana.git